-In this report, Isio Group Limited's third response to the 2020 UK Stewardship Code, we set out the approach to the six principles applicable to service providers.
+In this report, Isio Group Limited's fourth response to the 2020 UK Stewardship Code, we set out the approach to the six principles applicable to service providers.
 The main areas of focus include to:

-- · Respond to the 2020 UK Stewardship Code guidance on the principles. - Capture FRC feedback on our first and second submissions to the 2020 UK Stewardship Code, for years ending October 2021 and October 2022. - Set out the areas where we have evolved the Isio approach to sustainability and stewardship, both within our internal business and how we engage with external clients.
-Reporting is for the year to October 2023. - Set out our stewardship priorities, to continue to improve sustainability outcomes for our clients, delivering cutting edge advice on climate change, nature and social factors, and roll-out new ESG data analytical services.
-Moving forward, we will also be looking to the circular economy as an area of focus for our clients.
+- Respond to the 2020 UK Stewardship Code guidance on the principles. - Set out the areas where we have evolved the Isio approach to sustainability and stewardship, both within our internal business and how we engage with external clients.
+Reporting is for the year to October 2024. - Set out our stewardship priorities, to continue to improve sustainability outcomes for our clients, delivering cutting edge advice on climate change, nature and social factors, and roll-out of in-house ESG data analytical services.
+Moving forward, we will be looking at further integrating aspects of the circular economy as an area of focus for our clients.

 We recognise that stewardship is a powerful force for change in the investment industry and wider global economy and society.
 We will therefore seek to exercise our voice via two main avenues: one-to-one engagements with the investment managers, as well as the clients we work with, and collaborative initiatives with other industry participants.
 On an ongoing basis, we will continue to review our membership to collaborative initiatives, to understand whether there are any new areas we should be engaging and collaborating with.
+As a recent example of this is becoming a member of Net Zero Investment Consultants Initiative (NZICI).